vultisig/vultisig-contracts/README.md

 uint128 BASE_AMOUNT
 ```

-Will calculate 1 VLTI price in USDC
+Will calculate 1 VULT price in USDC

 ### pool